Speaker | Time | Text |

 Let's just go with the empirical evidence. | ||

-If we find it, the empirical evidence seems to indicate something very strange, perhaps. | ||
+As we find this empirical evidence, seems to indicate something very strange crashed. | ||

-Now, as far as that other question was concerned about the people being threatened or threatened or not, there's a lot of evidence that people were threatened in Roswell. | ||
+Now, as far as that other selection was concerned about the people being threatened or threatened or not, there's a lot of evidence that people were threatened in Roswell, and especially the civilians, very severely threatened, kind of embarrassingly threatened from your and my viewpoint as an American. | ||

-Well, you said there's a lot of evidence. | ||
+Well, you say there's a lot of evidence. | ||

-Can you give an example of when you say there's evidence they were threatened? | ||
+Can you give an example when you say there's evidence they were threatened? | ||

-evidence they were threatened?
 For example, what? | ||

-Well, let's say you could go to perhaps six or eight people down in the Roswell area right | ||
+Well, let's say you could go to perhaps six or eight people down in the Roswell area right now and ask them what had happened with their father and mother or themselves, if they're very much of an oldster still around, | ||

-And they will tell you all, even though they don't know one another necessarily, that they got these similar messages from the government telling them that they were not supposed to talk to them or they were going to be harmed under their families. | ||
+that caused them to have all this nervousness after this event was over, and they will tell you all, even though they don't know one another necessarily, that they got these similar messages from the government telling them that they were not supposed to talk to them or there was going to be harm done to their family, and in the case of the parents to the children, or the people are going to be taken away, and they're never standing in. | ||

-I mean, outrageous amount of stuff. | ||
+I mean, outrageous bounding stuff. | ||

 As far as the military people are concerned, the military people mostly don't feel threatened. | ||

-They just simply feel that they have made a personal duty vow, and that they're not going to break it. | ||
+They just simply feel that they have made a personal duty vow and that they're not going to break it. | ||

-Since their commanding officer is now dead, they can't find someone who will be able to relieve them of their vow. | ||
+And that since their commanding officer is now dead, why you safely can't find someone who will be able to relieve them of their vow. | ||

-I presume for a moment all of this is true, the government is covering it up, they know. | ||
+Presume for a moment all of this is true. | ||

-If you, personally, had all of the evidence you needed, and you could have a news conference, and you could beyond any shadow of a doubt announce to the world that, oh yes, it's real, oh yes, they've been here, here's the proof, would you release it? | ||
+If you personally had all of the evidence you needed and you could have a news conference and you could beyond any shadow of a doubt announce to the world that, oh, yes, it's real. | ||

-I might give...
-I have questions that have gone through my mind quite a bit, because there's about 12 or 15 different reasons why you might not want to leave it. | ||
+I might give that question that bombs through my mind quite a bit because there's about 12 or 15 different reasons why you might not want to release it. | ||

 Exactly. | ||

-And all these things involve some pretty serious stuff about government reaction, people reaction, economic reaction, etc. | ||
+And all these things have involved some pretty serious stuff about government reaction, per-people reaction, economic reaction, etc., to these things. | ||

-And I might Possibly give the government one last chance to explain to me why I should release it. | ||
+And I might possibly give the government one last chance to explain to me why I should release it. | ||

-Try to get in contact with them and say this is something I've got. | ||
+Try to get in contact with them and say, this is something I've got. | ||

-Of course I'd protect myself on that, but I might give them one last shot to And if they were to produce studies that showed you that | ||
+Of course, I'd protect myself on that, but I might give them one last shot to try to explain to me why I shouldn't be doing that. | ||

-that religion would be in danger of collapse and so forth, would that be enough? | ||
+And if they were to produce studies that showed you that the American people would black birds poorly, that it would be disruptive of the entire social structure, that religion would be in danger of collapse and so forth, would that be enough? | ||

 If they could prove that to me, I think I'd swallow it. | ||